Follow our recipe and cooks tips to produce perfect roast pork with crispy crackling, a simple Bramley apple sauce and gravy.

-- Brush the skin very lightly with oil, rubbing off any excess with kitchen paper.
-Sprinkle the skin with a thin, even layer of salt and a little pepper.
-Calculate the cooking time, allowing 35 minutes per 500g, plus an extra 35 minutes.
-Set the joint in a roasting tin and roast for the calculated cooking time.
+2. Lightly rub or brush the skin with oil and sprinkle with a thin, even layer of salt and a little pepper.
+Rub the seasoning into the scored skin.
+Calculate the cooking time, 35 minutes per 500g, plus an extra 35 minutes.
+Roast for the calculated time.

-- Meanwhile, make the Bramley apple sauce.
-Cut the apples into quarters using a small, sharp knife.
-Peel, core and slice the quarters then place in a pan with 3 tbsp cold water and bring to the boil.
-Reduce the heat to medium, cover the pan with a lid and cook for 6-8 minutes, until the apples are soft and pulpy.
+3. Meanwhile, make the sauce.
+Peel and cut the apples into quarters, place in a pan with 3 tbsp cold water.
+Bring to the boil then reduce to medium, cover and cook for 6-8 minutes, until the apples are soft and pulpy.

-- Remove the apples from the heat and beat with a wooden spoon until smooth, then beat in the butter and sugar.
-If the sauce is too thin, return it to the heat and cook gently, stirring until it thickens slightly.
-Transfer to a serving bowl.
+4. Remove from the heat, beat with a wooden spoon until the apples are smooth, mix in the butter and sugar.
+Return the pan to the heat and cook gently, stirring until it thickens slightly, then spoon into a serving bowl.

-- When the pork is cooked, remove from the oven and transfer to a large serving plate.
-Cover loosely with foil and leave to rest for 15 minutes while you make the gravy.
-Using a large spoon, remove as much surface fat from the pan juices as you can.
-Don't worry if you leave some fat, as it will add flavour.
-Place the roasting tin on the hob and reheat the juices.
-Remove from the heat and stir in the flour.
-Return to the hob and cook gently for 2 minutes.
-Gradually add the stock, stirring all the time until the gravy is slightly thickened.
+5. Transfer the cooked pork onto a serving plate or board.
+Cover loosely with foil and leave to rest for 15 minutes, while the gravy is made.
+Spoon off as much surface fat from the pan juices as you can.
+Place the roasting tin on the hob and reheat the juices, remove from the heat and stir in the flour.
+Then cook gently for 2 minutes, before gradually adding the stock, stirring all the time until it thickens.
 Simmer for 5 minutes, then taste and season if necessary.

-- Using a sharp carving knife and a fork to steady the meat, remove the crackling from the joint and place on a board.
-Cut the cracking into pieces (you can do this with kitchen scissors).
-Carve the pork into thick slices and serve each portion with some crackling, gravy and a generous spoonful of apple sauce.
+6. Using a sharp carving knife remove the crackling from the joint and place on a board and cut into pieces.
+Then thinly slice the pork and serve each portion with some crackling, gravy and a generous spoonful of apple sauce.